Skin wrinkles and blemishes

 - Exposure to sunlight is the most important cause of prematurely aging skin (a process called photoaging) and skin cancers.

-- Exposure to ultraviolet radiation from sunlight accounts for most of the symptoms of premature skin aging, such as discoloration and wrinkles.
+- Exposure to ultraviolet radiation from sunlight accounts for most of the symptoms of premature skin aging, such as discoloration, textural changes, and wrinkles.

 - Lighter skinned individuals are more severely affected.

-- The most important preventive measure is limiting exposure to sunlight.
+- The most important preventive measure is protecting one's skin from sunlight.

-- Wearing sunscreen that blocks UVA and UVB every day can help to limit exposure to damaging sun rays.
+- Wearing sunscreen and protective clothing that blocks UVA and UVB every day can help to protect the skin from damaging sun rays.

-- A healthy lifestyle, including a healthy diet and regular exercise, is the most important way to reduce the formation of wrinkles and blemishes.
+- A healthy lifestyle, including sun protection, a healthy diet and regular exercise, is the most important way to reduce the formation of wrinkles and blemishes.

-- Topical antioxidant products along with retinoids help reduce wrinkles and blemishes and protect against sun damage.
+- Products containing antioxidants and growth factors along with retinoids help reduce the appearance of wrinkles, discoloration, and blemishes and protect against sun damage.

 - Chemical peels, dermabrasion, laser therapy, injectable skin fillers, and botulinum toxin injections can be used, depending on the extent of photodamage and skin wrinkles.

-- Hyaluronic acid fillers, derived from rooster or bacterial sources, have become one of the most widely used temporary fillers, lasting 6 to 12 months.
+- Hyaluronic acid fillers, derived from avian (rooster comb) or bacterial sources, have become one of the most widely used temporary fillers, lasting 6 to 12 months.
 They are compatible with all tissue types and do not require an allergy skin test.

 - A newer laser resurfacing technique called fractional ablative laser is milder than traditional ablative methods, but more effective than non-ablative techniques.